 Research and development expenses increased by 72%, from 11.4 million euros for the year ended December 31, 2014 to 19.6 million euros for the year ended December 31, 2015.
-The increase is mainly attributable to clinical trials activities such as the conclusion of the ADMIRE pivotal phase III trial for Cx601 and the phase I SEPSIS challenge trial for Cx611, as well as other key activities necessary for marketing authorisation filing for Cx601 in Europe.
-In addition, the increase in research and development expenses has been due to the consolidation of the newly acquired company Coretherapix into the consolidated financial statements (5 months of operations), 896 thousand euros. their useful life of ten-years.
-No additional development costs for ChondroCelect were capitalized after 2011.
-During the 4th quarter of 2015, as a result of the corresponding impairment test, the Company has registered a loss amounting to 1.1 million euros in the accompanying consolidated income statements (See Note 13).
-Research and development expenses increased by 16%, from 9.8 million euros for the year ended December 31, 2013 to 11.4 million euros for the year ended December 31, 2014.
-The increased expenses were in connection with the Phase III clinical trial for Cx601 in perianal fistula in Chron's disease and the launch of new projects during the second half of 2014, in particular the Phase I clinical trial for Cx611 in sepsis.
+The increase was mainly attributable to clinical trials activities such as the conclusion of the ADMIRE pivotal phase III trial for Cx601 and the phase I SEPSIS challenge trial for Cx611, as well as other key activities necessary for marketing authorization filing for Cx601 in Europe.
+In addition, the increase in research and development expenses was due to the consolidation of the new acquired company Coretherapix into the consolidated financial statements (5 months of operations), 896 thousand euros.

-The Company recognized during 2011 and 2010 development costs for ChondroCelect.
-They are amortized over
+The Company recognized during 2011 and 2010 devel-